MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/attract-troubleshoot-linkedin.md

 3. If the issue persists, contact [Microsoft support](./talent-support.md).

-## Troubleshoot job posts from Attract not appearing in LinkedIn
+## Job posts from Attract aren't appearing in LinkedIn

 If your job hasn't appeared in LinkedIn after 24 hours, try the following: